iitis/DatagenCopulaBased.jl/README.md

 ```

-### Chain of bivariate archimedean sub-copulas
+### Chain of bivariate Archimedean sub-copulas

-To generate `t` realisations of `length(θ)+1` variate data, using one parameter bivariate archimedean sub-copulas from the same familly, with parameter `θᵢ` for each neighbour marginals (i'th and i+1'th)  run:
+To generate `t` realisations of `length(θ)+1` variate data, using one parameter bivariate Archimedean sub-copulas from the same familly, with parameter `θᵢ` for each neighbour marginals (i'th and i+1'th)  run:

 ```julia